What is electrical resistance?

 It is the least expensive and most common resistor with a wide range of resistor values.
-A resistor with a ceramic surface covered with a carbon film, also called a carbon resistor.
+A resistor with a ceramic surface covered with a carbon film is also called a carbon resistor.
 Also called "tampi" in Japan.
 Power ratings (wattage) include 1/4W (0.25W), 1/2W (0.5W), and 1W.
 The advantage is that it is cheap and easy to handle, but the disadvantage is that the resistance value decreases as the temperature rises.

 - • Solid resistors